Taftan (volcano): Local setting

 Taftan is the highest mountain in southeast Iran.
 The topography is overall steep.
 Deep valleys with U and V shapes have developed on Taftan, and the volcano has a strongly eroded appearance.
 One of these valleys, Tamindan, may be the Damindan valley in the Avesta religious texts.
 One series of ignimbrites surrounding Taftan which reaches thicknesses of 50 m and reaches distances of 15 km from the edifice may be 2 million years old.

 The basement of Taftan is formed by various sedimentary rocks, along with some mafic volcanic rocks and metamorphic rocks.
 At Taftan, the Nehbandan-Khash flysch borders the Makran zone.
 The oldest rocks are limestones from the Cretaceous period.
 The crust beneath Taftan is approximately 60 km thick.
 The main edifice is constructed on top of the Eocene flysch, although some Cretaceous sediments are also part of the basement.
 Much of these rocks is coloured pink by haematite.
 The 19 mya old Mirabad granite pluton may be associated with Taftan; it could be the remnant of a Miocene volcano.
 Volcanic rocks of Quaternary age are widespread in the area.

-Taftan is a volcano with several summits; the highest two are separated by a saddle and are named Narkuh or Narkooh and Materkuh or Madekooh, which are 2 km apart.
+Taftan is a volcano with several summits; the highest two are separated by a saddle and are named Narkuh, Narkooh or Narkouh and Materkuh, Madekooh or Madekouh, which are 2 km apart.
 Narkuh is 4100 m high and Materkuh 3950 m.
 There are different heights reported for the summits, some of them placing Materkuh as the higher of the two: for example more recent Iranian maps cited in 2004 show Narkuh with a height of 3840 m and Materkuh with a height of 3940 m, while Gansser in 1964 indicated a summit height of 4050 m.
 Another report from 1931 claimed a summit height of 13034 ft, a report in 1976 stated 4032 m, and a map in 2004 claimed a measurement of 4061 m.
 These summits rise 2000 m above the surrounding plains.